- Shell 100%

 Launch Spasm under three minutes.

-This repo is for deploying Spasm on existing servers.
-For new server setups, use spasm-ansible repo to automate everything from hardening to deployment with just one script.
+This repo is for deploying Spasm on existing servers along with other software.
+For a new server, dedicated for Spasm, use spasm-ansible repo (video) to automate everything from system hardening to deployment with just one script.

 Prerequisites